 Databricks Unity Catalog (UC) is the industry’s only unified and open governance solution for data and AI, built into the Databricks Data Intelligence Platform.
-Unity Catalog provides a single source of truth for your organization’s data and AI assets, providing open connectivity to any data source, any format, unified governance with detailed lineage tracking, comprehensive monitoring, and support for open sharing and collaboration.
+Unity Catalog provides a single source of truth for your organization’s data and AI assets, with open connectivity to any data source and any format, unified governance with detailed lineage tracking, comprehensive monitoring, and support for open sharing and collaboration.

 With its open APIs and introduction of credential vending, Databricks Unity Catalog data can be read by external engines and interfaces such as Iceberg REST APIs, DuckDB, Apache Spark™, Trino.

-In this blog, we explore how you can use Apache Spark from an external (non-Databricks) processing engine to securely perform CRUD (Create, Read, Update, and Delete) operations on your tables registered in a Databricks Unity Catalog metastore, using UC’s open source REST APIs.
+In this blog, we explore how you can use Apache Spark from an external (non-Databricks) processing engine to securely perform CRUD (Create, Read, Update, and Delete) operations on your tables registered in a Databricks Unity Catalog, using UC’s open source REST APIs and Iceberg Rest Catalog (IRC) APIs.

 You can now use Spark SQL and DataFrame APIs to operate on Databricks Unity Catalog tables from an external processing engine, without having to configure your entire Spark application with one set of credentials to allow access to all your tables.
 Instead, the Spark integration will automatically acquire per-table credentials from UC (assuming the user has the necessary permissions) when running your Spark jobs.